andreas128/NTIRE21_Learning_SR_Space/README.md

 ### Photo-realism
 To assess the photo-realism, a **human study** will be performed on the test set for the final sumbission.

 Automatically assessing the photo-realism and image quality is an extremely difficult task.
 All existing methods have severe shortcomings.
 As a very rough guide, you can use the LPIPS distance. **Note:** LPIPS will not be used to score photo-realism of you final submission.
 So beware of overfitting to LPIPS, as that can lead to worse results.
-LPIPS is integrated in our provided toolkit:
+LPIPS is integrated in our provided [toolkit](#evaluation-protocol) in `measure.py`.

 ### Spanning of the SR Space
 The samples of the developed method should provide a meaningful diversity.
 To measure that we define the following score.
-We sample 10 images, densly calculate a metric between the samples and the ground trugh.
+We sample 10 images, densly calculate a metric between the samples and the ground truth.
 Then we locally select the best sample to obtain the local best measurement.
 Finally, we calculate the score using following formula:

 score = (global best - local best)/(global best) * 100